MohammadrezaFarahmand/Gallery/README.md

 You will also see any lint errors in the consol
 ### `npm test

-Launches the test runner in the interactive watch mode See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Launches the test runner in the interactive watch mod See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`